inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/configuration/agent-command-configuration.md

 In case the specified HTTP endpoint is temporarily not available, inspectit applies by default a retry mechanism with exponential backoff in order to save resources.
 If Ocelot agent cannot reload the configuration successfully after the maximum number of attempts the reason is logged and the standard polling mechanism starts again.
 This may cause a new retry cycle to start.
-Turn retries off by removing all properties starting with `inspectit.agent-commands.retry`.
+Turn retries off by setting `inspectit.agent-commands.retry.enabled` to `false`.

 ## Command-specific Configuration